geodynamics/citcoms/README.md

 You will need to setup your job submission script.
 See a slurm example in jobsubmit/  Please add your own submission scripts to the same directory so we have more examples

+IMPORTANT: This code *only* implements assimilation in the CitcomS code.
+There are other python scripts that generate the *input* data and these are stored in a different svn repository hosted at Caltech.

 ## Features that are implemented

 A data assimilation manual is hosted in an svn repository located at ```https://svn.gps.caltech.edu/repos/docs/data_assimilation```.
 This manual contains information about the parameters that are used, both for the convection code and also the pre- and post-processing scripts.
 Access to the svn can be requested.
 Some options in the manual might be out-dated, so prioritise the options in this README.